BerserkFalcon/EmployeePayroll/README.md

 1. Clone the repository.
 2. Run `npm install` to install dependencies.
-3. Set up your MySQL database and update the `.env` file with your database credentials.
+3. Set up your PostGres database and update the `.env` file with your database credentials.

 ## Usage